-The Bevel Modifier adds the ability to bevel the edges of the mesh it is applied to, allowing control of how and where the bevel is applied to the mesh.
+The Bevel modifier bevels the edges of the mesh it is applied to, with some control of how and where the bevel is applied to the mesh.

-The Bevel Modifier is a non-destructive alternative to the Bevel Operation in edit mode.
+It is a non-destructive alternative to the Bevel Operation in Edit Mode.

-The size of the bevel affect.
+The size of the bevel effect.
 See Width Method below.

 - Limit Method

 Used to control where a bevel is applied to the mesh.

 Only bevels edges whose angle of adjacent face normals plus the defined Angle is less than 180 degrees.
 Intended to allow you to bevel only the sharp edges of an object without affecting its smooth surfaces.

 Use each edge’s bevel weight to determine the width of the bevel.
 When the bevel weight is 0.0, no bevel is applied.
 See here about adjusting bevel weights.

 Use weights from a vertex group to determine the width of the bevel.
 When the vertex weight is 0.0, no bevel is applied.
 An edge is only beveled if both of its vertices are in the vertex group.
 See here about adjusting vertex group weights.